Intel-bigdata/OAP/oap-data-source/arrow/README.md

 Please notes: If you choose to use libhdfs3.so, there are some other dependency libraries you have to installed such as libprotobuf or libcrypto.

 ### Build and install Intel® Optimized Arrow with Datasets Java API
-You have to use a cusotmized Arrow to support for our datasets Java API.
+You have to use a customized Arrow to support for our datasets Java API.

 ```
 // build arrow-cpp